 Classrooms, labs, and studios have been arranged to ensure appropriate physical distancing and other preventative measures.
 Additionally, there will be designated traffic flow patterns throughout all academic buildings to ensure appropriate hallway densities.

 Prioritization on student and employee health and safety makes participating in traditional lab environments more challenging within the limited laboratory room spaces.
 Many curricular lab experiences will continue as planned, but in physically distanced and adjusted environments (lower density, required face masks or face shields).
-However, some lab-based courses will transition to an online format for the duration of the Fall semester.
+However, some lab-based courses (approximately 50%) will use an online format for the duration of the Spring semester.
 We recognize that the necessity of participating in labs in a virtual format will create non-trivial alterations to that experience.
-We, however, are confident in our instructors’ ability to adapt and provide an effective learning experience similar to that which would occur under normal circumstances.
+Nonetheless, we, are confident in our instructors’ ability to adapt and provide an effective learning experience similar to that which would occur under normal circumstances.
 Instructors are using a number of approaches to deliver engaging, virtual laboratory experiences to meet this goal.
 These innovative elements range from professional simulations (e.g., SimBio and Labster), posting videos of laboratory procedures along with data files that students analyze using appropriate statistical tests, customized Moodle activities in which students view photos/videos of specimens and complete interactive questions, to leveraging large online data sets for students to mine and answer important scientific (including public health) questions.
 Notably, instructors are finding and using a variety of course-specific tools to create virtual laboratory activities that achieve the necessary learning goals.
-Thus, if you need to take lab-based courses in an online format for any portion or the entire semester, we are confident that you will receive a valuable learning experience that will effectively prepare you for future academic and career pursuits.
+Thus, if you need to take lab-based courses in an online format, we are confident that you will receive a valuable learning experience that will effectively prepare you for future academic and career pursuits.

 Health professional schools are aware that student academic and experiential preparation will be impacted by the COVID-19 crisis.
 The vast majority have already committed to allowing adjustments to curriculums and course delivery mechanisms when reviewing applications and assessing fulfillment of pre-requisite courses.
 Health professional school applications have been updated to include a section for applicants to make COVID-19 impact statements.
 Students applying to health professional schools should contact Dr. Banisaukas, who can provide specific information to those schools regarding online course and laboratory substitutions due to COVID-19 while at Furman.

 The Cultural Life Program (CLP) engages students in a spectrum of issues, ideas, and artistic expressions from various disciplines and cultures.
 All students are expected to attain the requisite 32 CLP credits for graduation.
-For Fall 2020, the vast majority of CLP programs will be hosted in an online-only format to ensure remote learners may access them.
+For Fall 2020 and Spring 2021, the vast majority of CLP programs will be hosted in an online-only format to allow for a large number of students to participate and to ensure remote learners may access them.
 Each event will have clear guidelines and expectations for attaining credit, which will be communicated to potential attendees.